Independent Research on Mutual Funds, Stocks & IPOs for Indian Investors

 Assumes 1 lump sum

 CAGR is designed for a single lump sum investment.
-Using it for SIPs is like measuring the average speed of a road trip by only looking at your speedometer when you first hit the highway.
+Using it for SIPs is like measuring the speed of multiple runners in a relay race by dividing the total distance by only one runner’s time.

 The three metrics, side by side: